top of page

 “I beheld till thrones were placed”?
 The Gemara answers: One throne is for Him and one throne is for David, i.e., the messiah, as it is taught in a baraita: One throne is for Him and one throne is for David; this is the statement of Rabbi Akiva.
 Rabbi Yosei said to him: Akiva!
 Until when will you desacralize the Divine Presence?
 Rather, the correct interpretation is that both thrones are for God, as one throne is for judgment and one throne is for righteousness.”
 Sanhedrin 38b, The William Davidson Talmud, Sefaria.org [7]

 “I saw in the night visions, and behold, One like a Son of man (כְּבַר אֱנָשׁ) came with the clouds of heaven, and came to the Ancient of Days, and they brought Him near before Him.
-And dominion and glory was given Him, and a kingdom, that all peoples, nations and languages, should serve Him.
+And dominion and glory was given Him, and a kingdom, that all peoples, nations, and languages, should serve Him.
 His dominion is an everlasting dominion which shall not pass away, and His kingdom that which shall not be destroyed.”
 Daniel 7:13-14

 Notice that it says “like” a son of man, i.e. humanlike.
-This exalted figure is human, yet beyond human – super human – like Adam HaRishon before the sin and even greater.
-To the point that he is brought into the presence of the Ancient of Days.
+This exalted figure is human, yet beyond human – superhuman – like Adam HaRishon before the sin and even greater to the point that he is brought into the presence of the Ancient of Days.

 The Paradox